modestman/tdlib-swift/README.md

 ### Important Info

-This repository contains large binary files for precompiled library, this files tracked with Git LFS extension.
+This repository contains large binary files of precompiled library, this files tracked with Git LFS extension.
 When you clone a repo or download a .zip file with source code the binaries may not be fully downloaded.
 Make shure you have installed the [Git LFS](https://git-lfs.github.com/) extension.